Prepare for the "Extreme Sport" of Pregnancy and Childbirth

 Pelvic girdle pain can interfere with productivity and lost days and time off for pain and dysfunction.
 The good news is that there is moderate evidence for the positive effect of exercise on pain, disability and sick leave for the treatment of pelvic girdle pain during pregnancy and patient education is a helpful intervention (Van Benton 2014).
 The problem is, there is a limited number of professionals that can provide evidence-based and effective exercise instruction for pelvic girdle pain in pregnancy.

 So what exercises are most beneficial?
-Fortunately for you, I have delivered three babies and have over 17 years of experience in the field of physical therapy known as women's health.
-Our clinic was opened 7 years ago with the goal of restoring function to the core of the body, especially for women during and after pregnancy.
-Based on my personal and professional experience, the most important muscles groups to work are the glutes, quads, hip rotators and the transversus abdominus (most important and deepest of the four abdominal muscles).
+Fortunately , we have are experts in the field of physical therapy known as pelvic health.
+Our clinic was opened with the goal of restoring function to the core of the body, especially for women during and after pregnancy.
+Based on personal and professional experience, the most important muscles groups to work are the glutes, quads, hip rotators and the transverse abdominus (most important and deepest of the four abdominal muscles).
 It is even more beneficial to work these muscle groups simultaneously or synergistically.
 These are my TOP THREE recommended exercises as you prepare or begin your pregnancy:

 BRIDGE WITH BALL SQUEEZE

 Lie on your back with knees bent and arms at your sides.
 While EXHALING, squeeze a ball or pillow between your legs and raise your hips off the floor, pressing your arms and feet into the floor (to engage the lats, quads, inner thighs and glutes simultaneously).
+Avoid bulging or doming the abdominal wall.
 Repeat 10 times.

 SQUAT WITH BALL SQUEEZE